WebWork logo

 Pros

-• Payroll payments via Deel, Wise, Stripe, and Payoneer on Plus at $6.39 — genuinely useful for global contractor ops
+• Payroll direct payments via Deel, Wise, Stripe on Plus — rare at this price point

 Cons

-• Unusual activity detection locked to $7.19 Premium — the feature you'll actually need is upsell bait
+• Unusual activity detection locked to $7.19 Premium — key monitoring feature not on base tiers

 Right for